vk-cs/docs-public/docs/en/main/additionals/start/get-started/account-registration/account-registration.md

 To complete your registration with VK Cloud, confirm your account details: validate your email and phone number and link a payment card.

-After the registration is completed, sign-up [bonus points](../../../billing/concepts/bonus) will be credited to your balance.

 If you close the confirmation window before completing the registration, your personal account in VK Cloud is still available.
 However, when you try to perform an action (for example, create an object or [activate services](/en/base/account/start/activation)), the confirmation will continue from the step where it was stopped.

 <tabs>